tomcam/ec2-linux2-ami/docs/README.md

 e.g., HTTP (80) for web servers.
 Edit security groups
 ```

+* Choose **Launch**.

+A **Select an existing key pair or create a new key pair** dialog appears.

+* If you don't have one, choose **Create a new key pair** and follow instructions carefully (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html for more details).

+* I already have one so I choose it, then choose it.

+* Check the "I acknowledge" box, then choose **Launch Instances**

+The **Launch Status** page appears with a message saying
+**Your instances are now launching**, with a link to the instance being
+created.

 ## TODO:

 * Research the above message.
 Does it mean that my security group itself is open